mikehedman/goby/README.md

 > [!NOTE]
 > This project is a work in progress.
 Real world testing is currently showing 87% accuracy of the classifications.
-> @Animar123 is working on a GAN utility to increase the number of training images, which should help resolve the model's overfitting
+> [@Animar123](https://github.com/Animar123) is working on a GAN utility to increase the number of training images, which should help resolve the model's overfitting.

 ## Background
 This project is based on the ideas explored in the University of Colorado research project titled "Goby".
 The lead researcher has graciously agreed to allow us to take up the name, and has provided helpful insights and guidance on our implementation.
 [Original writup](https://www.annika.co/files/Wearable-Swimming-Aid-Muehlbradt.pdf), [alternative link]( https://dl.acm.org/doi/pdf/10.1145/3132525.3134822).